-- Require the hospital to contact the DSS director if the juvenile if in DSS custody, requires mental health treatment, and is present at the hospital for reasons other than involuntary commitment or a voluntary admission order. - Require actions to ensure post-hospital placement to be taken as soon as practicable. - Require the LME/MCO to arrange an assessment to occur within three business days and business days, as used in this section, would be defined as Monday through Friday, inclusive of holidays. - Prohibit the hospital from releasing the juvenile from the hospital unless the juvenile both meets hospital discharge criteria and either (i) the recommended placement is available or (ii) the DSS director or individual authorized to consent to treatment (consenting adult) consents to release. - The DSS director or LME/MCO must notify the RRT if: - o It is anticipated that no appropriate available placement or treatment provider will be available. - The assessment recommendations differ from the wishes of the consenting adult or readily available services. - o There are delays in accessing needed behavioral health assessments. - The juvenile has been released by the hospital in violation of this section. - If notified, the RRT must determine if action is needed to address the juvenile's needs.
+- Require the hospital to contact the DSS director is the juvenile is in DSS custody, requires menta health treatment, and is present at the hospital for reasons other than involuntary commitment or a voluntary admission order. - Require actions to ensure post-hospital placement to be taken as soon as practicable. - Require the LME/MCO arranged assessment to occur within 72 hours. - Prohibit the hospital from releasing the juvenile form the hospital unless the juvenile both meets hospital discharge criteria and either (i) the recommended placement is available or (ii) the DSS director or individual authorized to consent to treatment (consenting adult) consents to release. - The DSS director or LME/MCO must notify the RRT if: - It is anticipated that no appropriate available placement or treatment provider will be available. - The assessment recommendations differ form the wishes of the consenting adult or readily available services. - o There are delays in accessing needed behavioral health assessments. - o The juvenile has been released by the hospital in violation of this section. - If notified, the RRT must determine if action is needed to address the juvenile's needs.
 If so, the RRT must develop a plan with the DSS, LME/MCO, and hospital on steps needed to meet the juvenile's treatment needs, and a plan to monitor implementation. - RRT meetings are limited to its members, the DSS, LME/MCOS, hospital, and invitees of the RTT.
-The meetings are not public, and the information remains confidential and are not public records. - LME/MCOs must monthly notify the Division of Social Services of the Department of Health and Human Services (DHHS) of information on the number of notifications of assessment, length of time to find placement, and number of recommendations at each level of care. - By April 1, 2026, DHHS must develop and distribute uniform guidance to hospitals, county DSS, and prepaid health plans on the roles and responsibilities of each entity involved in case management during a juvenile's hospital stay.
+The meetings are not public, and the information remains confidential and are not public records. - LME/MCOs must annually notify the Division of Social Services of the Department of Health and Human Services (DHHS) of information on the number of notifications of assessment, length of time to find placement, and number of recommendations at each level of care. - By April 1, 2026, DHHS must develop and distribute uniform guidance to hospitals, county DSS, and LME/MCOs on the roles and responsibilities of each entity involved in case management during a juvenile's hospital stay.